EmeryCSI/CSI-244W24_GuidedActivity1/README.md

 1. Clone the repository to your local machine.
 2. Make note of the folder where you cloned the repository.
 3. Launch powershell by hitting the windows key and typing `powershell` and then hit enter.
-4. Once inside of powershell you can your current directory with the `pwd` command.
+4. Once inside of powershell you can view your current directory with the `pwd` command.
 This stands for print working directory.
 5. You can view the contents of the current directory with the `ls` command
 6. In order to change to a different working directory you can use the `cd` command.
 This stands for change directory.
 7. `cd` can be used to go to a specific folder, for example.